jmfrancklab/pyspecdata/README.rst

 broaden its applicability!

 On **Windows** with `Anaconda 3.X <https://www.anaconda.com/blog/individual-edition-2020-11>`_,
+just run:

-just run ``conda install -y -c anaconda numpy scipy sympy pyqt pytables matplotlib h5py libpython`` followed by ``conda install -y m2w64-toolchain`` (the libpython and m2w64-toolchain are for building compiled extensions such as the ILT).
+-   ``conda install -y -c anaconda numpy scipy sympy pyqt pytables matplotlib h5py libpython``
+-   ``conda install -y m2w64-toolchain`` (the libpython and m2w64-toolchain are for building compiled extensions such as the ILT).
+-   ``conda install -y meson meson-python ninja`` (the new build system to replace distutils)
 Then follow the `installation for developers <#installation-for-developers>`_ below.
 We have a package on pip, but it currently lags behind the github repo.

 On **CentOS7**, we've tested